kapee1/soroka/build guides/Soroka v2 Build guide [EN].md

 **2. Melt the inserts into the spacer under the panel.**
 The inserts are located closer to the edges, the holes under them are deeper.
 Here's the right side:

 ![](https://telegra.ph/file/6cb2c28ec447410a2eb9b.png )
-Places to install inserts

 **3. Glue the magnets into the spacer.**
 I recommend doing everything one at a time, so as not to get confused with the polarity of the magnets, otherwise it will be impossible to get them, the part will be damaged.
+Places to install magnets:

 ![](https://telegra.ph/file/6798e671eddfcbcc69285.png )
-Places to install magnets

 The sequence is as follows:
 - Squeeze a drop of superglue onto a piece of paper or thick cardboard
 - Use a toothpick to apply a little glue into the magnet hole
 - Install the magnet and remove excess glue
-Repeat this operation for all spacer magnets.
+- Repeat this operation for all spacer magnets.

 **4. Glue the magnets to the lid.**
 It is very important to glue the side.
 The sequence of actions: